jatupan1989/boomjum1989/About-Adblock-Plus-complex-filters.md

 These complex filters do not fit HTTPSB core engine, and can not be reflected in the firewall-like matrix.
 They are currently evaluated internally *only* for requests which are not blocked by HTTPSB.
 See this as a convenient extra feature which makes it possible to consider HTTPSB a complete replacement to ABP.

 At time of writing, only the "plain" ABP complex filters are supported.
-ABP complex filter which contains placeholders or options are currently discarded at load time.
+ABP complex filter which contains options are currently discarded at load time.
 Support for a wider class of ABP complex filters is planned.

 ### How much do the ABP complex filters contribute to the blocking power of HTTPSB?